midonet/seahawk/README.md

 If you do not have two compute nodes (for example when using an allinone) we will only install ZK and CS on one node.

+Attention: make sure name resolution works, the packstack installer makes heavy use of hostnames in nova.conf etc.

+For example if vnc is not working then most likely because your OpenStack controller cannot resolv the hostname of the compute node that is in the vnc settings of it.